 Start testing your turkey for doneness about an hour before it is “supposed” to be done.
 All birds cook at slightly different speeds, so keep an eye on it to avoid overcooking.
 Use an instant-read thermometer to check the temperature of the turkey in the breast and thigh as it cooks.
 Make sure you test both sides of the bird, ESPECIALLY if you are smoking on a gas or charcoal grill where the temperatures of your grill may have been higher on one side than the other.

 You will be going off of the lowest reading you get from each side of the turkey.
 Once all temperatures are above 165 degrees F, it is time to remove the smoked turkey to a serving platter.

 How Long to Smoke a Turkey

-If you like this method for smoked turkey, check out these methods as well!
+If you like this smoked turkey recipe, check out these other great smoked turkey recipes!
 There’s more than one way to smoke a bird, and Hey Grill Hey is here to help you feel successful leading up to the big day.